amabdulr/CNWG/Chunking.md

    - {{Chunk}}
 9. Present the entire content in markdown format.
 Check if any content is missing from the original attachment and present that as a separate section.
 10. Refer to the content once again and ensure no content is missing.
 11. Always use sentence case for titles.
+12. Print all content not included in the original document under the heading, "Content Not Used for Chunking"

 **Information Types and Titling Rules:**